 Ashar got her first Razor scooter in 2009 – which is when these photos are from.

 She used that scooter hard!
 I mean, this became a major mode of transportation, probably much moreso than it was ever intended.

-And this past Christmas, when Sarah was 12, she actually asked for a replacement for her much-loved but kind of beat-up Razor.
+And this past Christmas, when Ashar was 12, she actually asked for a replacement for her much-loved but kind of beat-up Razor.

 So now she owns a blue one (“for good”) and this red one as a spare, or for when friends come to visit.

 10. Footballs, soccer balls, baseballs and more